yarnmengnus/tp/docs/DeveloperGuide.md

     - `Task(Task task)`: Constructor for creating a new task as a copy of an existing task.

 ### Sequence Diagram <a name="sequence-diagram"></a>
-The sequence diagram provides an overview of how the `MarkCommand` is executed and interacts with other components.
+The sequence diagram below provides an overview of how the `MarkCommand` is executed and interacts with other components.

 ![Sequence Diagram](images/MarkCommandSequenceDiagram.png)